-Students should investigate several programs before choosing where to pursue their substance abuse counselor degree, paying attention to accreditation, program requirements, cost, and location.
-In addition to affecting a learner's eligibility for federal financial aid, a school's accreditation status can also influence subsequent graduate school admission and/or employment chances.
+Students should investigate several programs before choosing where to pursue their substance use counselor degree, paying attention to accreditation, program requirements, cost, and location.
+A school's accreditation status can impact a learner's eligibility for federal financial aid.
+It can also influence subsequent graduate school admission and/or employment chances.
 Students should also compare curricula and decide which degree tracks best reflect their interests and career plans.

 Time commitment and cost represent other important considerations when choosing a school.
-The majority of substance abuse counselor degrees take full-time students four years to complete.
+The majority of substance use counselor degrees take full-time students four years to complete.
 Alternatively, many degree seekers require the flexibility of a part-time schedule or online classes, which may prolong the graduation timeline but allow students to keep working or handle family obligations.
 The overall cost also tends to vary significantly between public and private institutions.

-Students intent on a brick-and-mortar college experience should also consider the cost of living on campus versus off campus and make sure to budget accordingly for transportation, room, and board.
-Learners who opt to earn an online degree should determine whether a program requires visits to campus for any in-person residencies and find out what a school does to help distance learners secure internships or supervised experiences.
+Students should also consider the cost of living on campus versus off campus and make sure to budget accordingly for transportation, room, and board.
+Learners who opt to earn an online degree should determine whether a program requires visits to campus and find out what a school does to help distance learners secure internships or supervised experiences.
 These requirements can add to transportation expenses and the time required to finish a degree.

 Programmatic Accreditation for Bachelor's in Addiction Counseling Programs

 Employers, licensing boards, financial aid agencies, and graduate programs may only recognize degrees earned from an accredited institution.
 In addition to institutional accreditation, programs and majors may hold specialized programmatic-level accreditation, certifying that a degree track adheres to high standards in terms of its curriculum, teaching, and research.

 The Council for Accreditation of Counseling and Related Educational Programs awards specialized accreditation to graduate counseling programs, while the American Psychological Association Commission on Accreditation administers specialized accreditation for doctoral-level and master's clinical counseling programs.
 However, no addiction counseling bachelor's degree program holds this form of accreditation.
 Undergraduate students should not concern themselves with programmatic accreditation when considering programs unless they plan to continue at the same school for graduate work.